-DU Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact

 XIV.
-PUI BLIC SERVICES.
-Would the project result in:
+PUB LIC SERVICES.
+Would the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact

-a) Substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:
+a) phys gove envi stantial adverse physical impacts associated with the provision of new or sically altered governmental facilities, need for new or physically altered ernmental facilities, the construction of which could cause significant ronmental impacts, in order to maintain acceptable service ratios, response s or other performance objectives for any of the public services:

-Fire protection? \boxtimes
+i) Fire protection? \boxtimes

-Police protection? \boxtimes
+ii) Police protection? \boxtimes

-Schools? \bowtie
+iii) Schools? \boxtimes

-Parks? \boxtimes
+(iv) Parks? \boxtimes

-Other public facilities? \boxtimes
+(v) Other public facilities? \boxtimes